If you are a local student you may be eligible.

 Your English teacher will work with you to create a learning plan that suits your skills, needs and goals.
 22486VIC Certificate III in EAL (Access) students will hear guest speakers.
 You may participate in excursions to put your skills into real life practice.
 You will study written letters, instructions, transactions and personal texts to improve comprehension and grammar.
 This course will help you with everyday activities like banking, shopping, going to the doctor and dealing with government services.
 As a Melbourne Polytechnic student, you can use our libraries, computer labs, and other student services.
 Depending on your eligibility, you may receive funding from the Victorian Government or the Australian Government through Skills for Education and Employment (SEE), and Adult Migrant English Program (AMEP).

 Completing this course should give you the English skills to help further your studies and increase your employability.
-When you finish this course, you can move into the Certificate IV in EAL (Further Study) to continue to improve your English, or directly into a vocational course of study.
+When you finish this course, you can move directly into a vocational course of study.

 There are no exams.
 Assessment is continuous and ongoing, focusing on the process of learning

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.

 |VU22384||Develop and document a learning plan and portfolio||Core||20|

 |VU22610||Engage in casual conversations and straightforward spoken transactions||Elective||80|

 |VU22611||Give and respond to a range of straightforward information and instructions||Elective||80|